FatemahCloudy/SWE363_Assignment-1/README.md

 This project was partially developed with the help of **AI tools (ChatGPT)** for:
 - Generating base templates for HTML, CSS, and JavaScript
-- Designing interactive features (API fetching, pop-up forms, fade-in animations)
+- Assistance in deploying interactive features (pop-up forms, fade-in animations)
-- Suggesting improvements for responsiveness and color theme handling
-- Assisting in bug fixing and optimization for deployment on GitHub Pages
+- Assistance on how to make a dark mode option.

 A detailed explanation of AI’s role can be found in **ai-usage-report.md**.